03chrisk/datasets_manager/README.md

 - __len__ : (magic method) returns number of datapoints in the dataset (as specified in assignment description)
 - split: public as we want the user to be able to use this method

+In the getter for the attribute data we return a copy of data as the data is stored in a list which is mutable so this is our way of making sure that the data is not altered by the user unintentionally.

 ### TreeDataset Class

 Attributes of the class: